- What is infant sign language?

 - Recognize the early signs of signing in your baby

-- Check how your baby is developing their signing skills
+- Observe how your baby is progressing in their signing skills

 - Come up with different ways to support your baby’s signing